mishavaid7/Airbnb-ANALYSIS/README.md

 ### Total no. of listings by hosts with 1 listing = 21,543
 ### Total no. of listings by hosts with more than 1 listing = 16,642

+## 43% of the listings are hosted by people with more than one listing.
+Those who have more than one listing make just about 15% of the total hosts.
+In other words, 4031 hosts control 16,642 listings in New York City.